syncfusion-content/fileformat-docs/File-Formats/DocIO/working-with-mail-merge.md

 ---
 # Mail merge

-Mail merge is a process of merging data from data source to a Word template document. `WMergeField` class provides support to bind template document and data source. `WMergeField` instance is replaced with the actual data retrieved from data source for the given merge field name in a template document.
+Mail merge is a process of merging data from data source to a Word template document.
+The `WMergeField` class provides support to bind template document and data source.
+The `WMergeField` instance is replaced with the actual data retrieved from data source for the given merge field name in a template document.

 The following data sources are supported by Essential DocIO for performing Mail merge: